mondobe/qwantzKit/README.md

 (How the sausage is made)

-The font that T-Rex, Dromiceiomimus, Utahraptor, etc. speak in is Lucida Console Semi-Condensed, 13pt, no anti-aliasing, with the line spacing 1 pixel closer than the default.
-I haven't figured out the font for **THE NARRATOR, GOD AND THE DEVIL**, *the raccoons and cephalopods*, or Morris the Bug yet.
+The font that T-Rex, Dromiceiomimus, Utahraptor, etc. speak in is included as a tool preset. **GOD AND THE DEVIL** use the God font, but superimposed on itself 1 pixel to the right.
+(Duplicate the layer, move it one pixel to the right, then merge the layers.)
+I haven't figured out the font for *the raccoons and cephalopods* or Morris the Bug yet.
 I'll ask Ryan when I get the chance.

+To load the fonts as tool presets, go to Preferences > Folders > Tool Presets and add the qwantzKit folder.

 I haven't found the exact way to replicate the dialogue lines (the lines pointing from the speaker to the text) in GIMP.
 It's not exactly a 1-size line, but not exactly a 2-size line.
 The best way seems to be to draw a 1-pixel line, then another adjacent to it.